|Riding Style||All Mountain|

 The Salomon Sight is the evolution of the now discontinued Ace and makes for a very good entry level or low cost all mountain board.
 This has the same mostly camber hybrid camber profile as the Man’s Board but a much more mellow flex for beginner to intermediate riders.
 If you are an advanced to expert rider on a budget, this isn’t a bad choice either.
-Its sweet spot is more for the intermediate to advanced rider but it won’t disappoint if you push it.
+Its sweet spot is more for the intermediate to the advanced rider but it won’t disappoint if you push it.

-The Salomon Sight is a mellow little brother to the Effect which is a great all mountain starter board and it isn’t even bad for those intermediate/advanced riders that are on a real tight budget.
+The Salomon Sight is a mellow little brother to the Effect which is a great all mountain starter board and it isn’t even bad for those intermediate/advanced riders that are on a really tight budget.

 On Snow Feel: Fun for a board of this price to ride around the mountain.
 It lives on the side of the mostly camber hybrid camber.
 It has that camber feel with a little more forgiving ride.
 It has a mellow camber feel that’s forgiving compared to camber but catchy compared to most hybrid profiles out these days.
 It will allow you to learn how to ride the mountain and prepare you for boards with more consequence.
 It’s also good for learning the pipe and hitting a jump or two.